soumyadeepm04/project5/README.md

 This is an application for managing Events where a user can create, read, edit, delete, and restore events.
 An Event is an entity that occurs over a period in a day.
 Apart from the other static attributes like Name, Description etc., it has a dynamic a dynamic attribute viz.
-Status which is calculated on the fly based on the Event data and current date.
+Status, which is calculated on the fly based on the Event data and current date.
 The three values of Status are as follows:
 1. Upcoming Event – Events with their date attribute in future.
 2. Today’s Evens – Events with their date attribute in future.
 3. Past Event – Events with their date attribute in future.

 It is distinct compared to other projects in the course along the following lines:
 1. Dynamic attribute - Events are grouped by the dynamic attribute viz.
-Status.
-(Upcoming, today's, and past events respectively)
+Status
 2. Approval process - Comments posted on an Event will have to be authorized/approved by the owner of the Event before they get published.
 3. Soft delete and restoration - Event owners have the option to delete the Events